 Did you make an online purchase this week?
 Then you used a Payment Gateway without even knowing it.
 A Payment Gateway provides a safe method of transferring cardholder data from a website to a payment network for processing.
 It communicates the confirmation of sufficient funds and the transaction approval back to the website.

 In what is (ideally) a matter of seconds, Payment Gateways undertake a long list of impressive steps to authenticate and authorize your e-commerce transactions.
-We say this is ideally the case because Payment Gateways with poor user experience or too many steps can cause customers to bounce and fail to complete their purchases.
+We say this is ideally the case because a Payment Gateway process with poor user experience or too many steps can cause customers to bounce and fail to complete their purchases.

 Payment Gateways accomplish their task in the following sequence: